-Both Ann Marie and Sonia had this sound of freedom in their voice when they said, “Wow!
+Both of them had this sound of freedom in their voice when they said, “Wow!
 I always thought I had to do that with them, but I really can’t stand it!”

 So for all you parents out there who need permission not to play that way with your kids, here it is.
 Now if you do enjoy pretend playing with your kids, great.
 Maybe it’s board games that make your skin crawl.
 Whatever it is that you enjoy with your kids, do that.
 Do something fun with them as often as possible, but don’t suffer through the stuff you hate, they'll catch on to how you really feel anyway.

-It’s kind of ironic that I was giving Ann Marie bedtime advice recently, when we don’t exactly have blissful bedtimes around here either.
+It’s kind of ironic that I was also giving friends bedtime advice recently, when we don’t exactly have blissful bedtimes around here either.
 It’s a constant work in progress, wouldn’t you all agree?
-But apparently my advice helped her and Seth get their evenings back, so I’m glad I could help.
+But apparently my advice helped them get their evenings back, so I’m glad I could help…

 When he finally got through that horrendous stage, and we’d have all the kids sleeping by 9:00 with a quiet house, we’d look at each other and say, “Wow, so this is what it’s like to have peace in the evenings.”